 To tug on her heartstrings and get the DA to see our client as a mother, we dove into the emotional toll this has had on the family.
 When we got to the part about our client’s husband and the father of the alleged victim passing away after the arrest, she really began to shift her opinion of what was best.
 She finally came around after we let her know that our client and her daughter were in counseling and had put their differences aside.
 They had become much closer and appreciated one another in a way they never had.

 The DA finally saw what we saw.
 She could either dismiss the cases against our client or this family, including the DA’s alleged victim, may never recover.
-If she proceeded down this path she knew she was forcing us to cross-examine the daughter and that we were obligated to do so zealously on behalf of our client.
+If she proceeded down this path she knew it’d force us to cross-examine the daughter and that we were obligated to do so zealously on behalf of our client.
 Ultimately, the DA realized that our goals were actually aligned and agreed to dismiss the cases.

-The mother and daughter’s relationship was allowed to heal!
-The domestic assault charge was dismissed after completing an eight-hour anger management class, and the associated warrant for violation of probation was also dismissed.
+The mother and daughter’s relationship allowed to heal!
+The domestic assault charge dismissed after completing an eight-hour anger management class.
+The associated warrant for violation of probation also dismissed.